guptam/kylo-docs-test/FeedLineage.rst

 Connected by Preconditions
 ==========================

-When a feed depends upon another feed(s) via a precondition (i.e. a TriggerFeed) then it will be assigned as a "depends on" relationship in the Feed Lineage graph
+When a feed depends upon another feed(s) via a precondition (a TriggerFeed), then it will be assigned as "depends on" relationship in the Feed Lineage graph.

 Connected through Datasources
 =============================